 Woom 2 Pedal Bike

 Our son started on the Strider balance bike around two years old.
 We’d had it since 18 months, but he wasn’t interested in it until about his 2nd birthday!
 In the last year, he’s gone from snail pace to speed racer.
 So next up is a pedal bike.
-After comparing all of the pedal bikes (no really, it’s been a real rabbit hole, lol), we settled on the Woom 2.
+After comparing all of the pedal bikes (no really, it’s been a real rabbit hole, lol), we settled on the Woom 2 (update: here’s our Woom review!).
 We’re still on the wait list so it won’t get here in time for his birthday, but maybe Christmas.
 The Woom bikes are pretty spendy, but they have great resell value and are a good option for smaller toddlers since he’s young.
 (Woom Bikes, $359).
 If he wasn’t already a balance bike pro I would get him the Strider 14x!
-(Amazon $150)
+(Amazon $150).
+Next up, a bike basket!

 Antsy Pantsy Stepping Stones